Bridging Modality Disconnect in Self-Reflection via Closed-Loop Visually Grounded Verification: Method

 \subsection{Training for Reflective Reasoning}

-We utilize our constructed visual reflective dataset $\mathbb{D}$ (detailed in Section~\ref{sec:dataset}) to train the target VLM via Supervised Fine-Tuning.
-The training objective is designed to optimize the model's ability to iteratively execute a closed-loop reasoning process.
+We utilize a visual reflection dataset $\mathbb{D}$ (detailed in \cref{sec:dataset}) to train the VLM via supervised fine-tuning.
+The training objective is to optimize the model's ability to iteratively execute a closed-loop visual reflection process.
 We formulate the training objective as a multi-turn auto-regressive loss.
-Formally, for a training sample $(I_0, q, \mathcal{Y})$, we maximize the likelihood of the structured sequence over $K$ turns:
+Formally, for a training sample $(I_0, q, \mathcal{Y})$, we maximize the likelihood of the sequence over $K$ turns:

-where $h_{<k} = \{a_j, r_j, v_j\}_{j=1}^{k-1}$ represents the input history, and $I_{k-1}$ denotes the visual input processed by the visual prompt generator in the previous turn.
-This objective ensures that the model learns to jointly optimize its initial answer ($a_k$), reflective capability ($r_k$), and tool usage ($v_k$).
+where $h_{<k} = \{a_j, r_j, v_j\}_{j=1}^{k-1}$ represents the input history, and $I_{k-1}$ denotes the updated image processed by the visual prompt generator in the previous turn.
+This objective jointly supervises answer revision ($a_k$), reflective reasoning ($r_k$), and visual verification specification generation ($v_k$).